bunniico/is-furry-py/README.md

 # is-furry-py
 Checks if a string has "owo" or "uwu" in it (or replaces the matches).

-is-furry-py does not currently support strictness options available in is-furry.

 ## Setup
 - Install the module